 Or you get home and your little one wants to do something cool with you but you can barely make dinner, yet alone have the patience, and put on a smile and play along.
 You’ve run out of energy.

 To prevent this, become more conscious of how you’re using your energy throughout the day.
+Monitor yourself to avoid this.

 Are you paying attention to your thoughts and feelings so that you can recognize when you’re wasting energy?
 BE alert to how much time and energy you spend dwelling on something.